 Yes!
 The book drop on the patio at the library in Berkeley and the SFTS book drop is at elevator entrance to Geneva Hall (between Scott & Geneva Halls).
 Both are unlocked and available 24/7.

 We are opening by appointment only: https://www.gtu.edu/library-reservations However, the majority of our services are available including curbside pickup of materials, scanning of print articles and non-circulating items, electronic resources (including thousands of ebooks), and of course, getting help from the librarians.

 If you are in the Bay Area, we can gather items for you for pick-up by appointment in Berkeley or San Anselmo.
-Information here: https://www.gtu.edu/library/get-help/remote-materials-pick
+Information here: https://www.gtu.edu/curbside

 All students (including new students) can use their student ID number to login and can create a PIN.
 If you don't know this number, it is listed in your course registration system or you can contact your registar.

 Faculty, staff, visiting scholars, UC-Berkeley students & community borrowers: You will be assigned a library barcode.
 If you don't know this number, send an email to firstname.lastname@example.org and we can help you out.

 Current Library Status:

 And the Library continues to provide access to digital resources and provide remote services to our academic communities, and many staff have switched to a hybrid schedule to support our community all over the world.

 Librarians are available via chat on this page and on email at firstname.lastname@example.org.